Adds the specified targets to the specified rule, or updates the targets if they're already associated with the rule.

 - Amazon SNS topics

-Note that creating rules with built-in targets is supported only in the AWS Management Console.
+Creating rules with built-in targets is supported only on the AWS Management Console.
+The built-in targets are

 For some target types,

 provides target-specific parameters.
-If the target is an Amazon Kinesis stream, you can optionally specify which shard the event goes to by using the
+If the target is a Kinesis data stream, you can optionally specify which shard the event goes to by using the

 argument.
 To invoke a command on multiple EC2 instances with one rule, you can use the

-To be able to make API calls against the resources that you own, Amazon CloudWatch Events needs the appropriate permissions.
-For AWS Lambda and Amazon SNS resources, CloudWatch Events relies on resource-based policies.
-For EC2 instances, Amazon Kinesis streams, and AWS Step Functions state machines, CloudWatch Events relies on IAM roles that you specify in the
+To be able to make API calls against the resources that you own, Amazon EventBridge needs the appropriate permissions.
+For AWS Lambda and Amazon SNS resources, EventBridge relies on resource-based policies.
+For EC2 instances, Kinesis data streams, and AWS Step Functions state machines, EventBridge relies on IAM roles that you specify in the

 .
 For more information, see Authentication and Access Control

-), you can set that account's event bus as a target of the rules in your account.
+), you can send events to that account.
+Set that account's event bus as a target of the rules in your account.
 To send the matched events to the other account, specify that account's event bus as the

 are mutually exclusive and optional parameters of a target.
 When a rule is triggered due to a matched event:

-- If none of the following arguments are specified for a target, then the entire event is passed to the target in JSON form (unless the target is Amazon EC2 Run Command or Amazon ECS task, in which case nothing from the event is passed to the target).
+- If none of the following arguments are specified for a target, the entire event is passed to the target in JSON format (unless the target is Amazon EC2 Run Command or Amazon ECS task, in which case nothing from the event is passed to the target).

-- If InputTransformer is specified, then one or more specified JSONPaths are extracted from the event and used as values in a template that you specify as the input to the target.
+InputTransformer is specified, one or more specified JSONPaths are extracted from the event and used as values in a template that you specify as the input to the target.

 When you specify